szabgab/workshops/terraform.md

-# Infrastrucutre as Code with Terraform
+# Infrastructure as Code with Terraform

 [Terraform](https://www.terraform.io/) is one of the leading technologies used under the title <b>Infrastructure as Code</b>.